boite/hl7-bridge/test/README.md

 # Manual Test

+Manual testing involves an HL7-like message type; a client to generate various length MLLP encapsulated messages and handle acknowledgements; and simulations of the forward transports (currently only HTTP is available).

-- A dummy HTTP endpoint is provided `HttpEndpoint.php`.
-It simply responds to any request with "`|ACK|\r`".
+- A simulated HTTP endpoint is provided as `HttpEndpoint.php`.
+It understands the HL7-like messages and responds to valid requests with appropriate acknowledgements.

 - MLLP encapsulated messages are generated and sent by `MllpClient.php`.
-The messages, two tiny and one very large, are plain-text (not HL7).

-- A test `config.yml` is provided.
-It contains the end point url `http://127.0.0.1:8910/` and the address of a dummy DNS resolver (which will not be contacted during the test).
+It puts pseudo-random length messages on the wire once every second.
+It uses the ACKs to verify that the messages are received fully and correctly.

+- A test `config.yml` is provided for `bin/bridge`.

+## Test Http Transport

 Start the endpoint:-